Paymentshield/api-docs/source/index.html.md

 }
 ```

 > You can use `UserId` and `Passkey` authentication instead of email and password.
+The UserId is also known as Seller Number.

-We have a custom authentication flow which is enforced by our backend system, rather than using OAuth or similar.
+We have a custom authentication scheme due to our internal system; we don't use OAuth or similar.

 The general flow of authentication is like this:

- + Authenticate with our `SecurityService` by POSTing either `email`+`password` or `userid`+`passkey` in a JSON body
+ 1. Authenticate by POSTing either `email`+`password` or `userid`+`passkey` in a JSON body to the Login endpoint
- + We'll send/echo back your `UserId` (a constant, unique integer ID) and a session `Token` (GUID) which is valid for 40 minutes.
+ 2. We'll send back a response containing your `UserId` (a constant, unique integer ID) and a session `Token` (GUID) which is valid for 40 minutes.
 The Token's validity is reset to the full time whenever it is used for an authenticated API call.
 You can store the `Token` in local storage within your app.
- + You should know your `SystemId`, a GUID identifying the piece of software calling the API.
+ 3. You should know your `SystemId`, a GUID identifying the piece of software calling the API.
 This is somewhat like an API key (with the `UserId` and `Token` together forming a kind of API secret).
- + In all subsequent requests to any of our API services, send the `UserId`, `Token`, and `SystemId` in **HTTP headers**.
+ 4. In all subsequent requests to any of our API services, send the `UserId`, `Token`, and `SystemId` in **HTTP headers**.

 ### Login